How To Make Coin Cells

 Coin Cell Assembly Procedure:

 4. Pour the slurry on the foil, preferably close to the top, making a tooth shape.
 Quickly take the blade and drag it along.
 Pass it again if you are not pleased with the quality of the surface.
 Place it in a forced-air oven at 60~80 degree Celsius.
-Once it is dried for at least 6 hours, it can be taken out.
+It can be taken out once it is dried for at least 6 hours.

 5. Calendering is optional.
-Calendering will reduce the porosity of the film and improves the tap density.
-To do this, get the calender to the appropriate thickness, and feed your film through.
+Calendering will reduce the porosity of the film and improve the tap density.
+To do this, get the calender to the appropriate thickness and feed your film through.
 The film will bounce back a little after calendering; make sure to take this into account when setting the thickness.

 7. Transfer the small disks into a vacuum oven and try overnight at 120 degree Celsius.
 Cool it down naturally before taking them out.

 8. Record the weight of each disk and put them in individual plastic pages.
-Mark the bag to keep track of which weights how much.
+Mark the bag to keep track of which weighs how much.

 9. Introduce the electrodes in the glovebox.
-Remember to flush the chamber at least twice, and place gloves on top of the glovebox gloves to avoid contamination.
+Remember to flush the chamber at least twice and place gloves on top of the glovebox gloves to avoid contamination.
 Keep the electrodes in the glovebox for hours.
-It helps to dry the electrodes since it may absorb some moisture during the weighing.
+It helps dry the electrodes since it may absorb moisture during the weighing.

-10. To assemble a large number of coin cells quickly, align all the parts on top of a non-conductive surface (to avoid accidental shorting of the cell).
+10. To assemble many coin cells quickly, align all the parts on top of a non-conductive surface (to avoid accidental shorting of the cell).
 Press the lithium disks to the stainless steel spacers.
 Label each coin cell with the corresponding one from the records.
 Place the o-ring on the smaller cap and press.
 Place the spring on top and then the stainless steel and lithium, with the lithium on top.
 Place the separator on top as centered as possible, and drop the desired amount of electrolyte.
-Using a fixed volume pipette will speed the process up.
+Using a fixed-volume pipette will speed the process up.
 Place your electrodes on top, with the cast film facing the lithium.
 Try to center it as much as possible with the lithium to avoid uneven current densities.
 Place the larger cap on top.

-11. For this particular crimper, the large cap goes on bottom, so flip the coin cell and center it in the crevice.
+11. For this particular crimper, the large cap goes on the bottom, so flip the coin cell and center it in the crevice.
 Yank down hard and take it out.
-Make sure that the edges are curved, otherwise the seal is not good.
-Once out, I recommend cleaning them with a paper and properly labeling them, to ensure your coin cells clearly match your notes.
+Ensure the edges are curved; otherwise, the seal is not good.
+Once out, I recommend cleaning them with paper and properly labeling them to ensure your coin cells match your notes.

 Diagram of Full Coin Cell

 Diagram of Full Cell with (a) Two Celgard separators or (b) One BMF Separator.
-For Half Cell Substitue the Netagive Electrode with Lithium Chip
+For Half Cells, Substitute the Netagive Electrode with a Lithium Chip

 References: